 Track everything with Google Analytics

-You should be doing this for all your sites, but you’re going to need to pay even closer attention with your one-pager.
+You should be doing this for all your sites, but you’re going to need to pay even closer attention to your one-pager.

 In larger sites, if a page isn’t performing, you can still get traffic from others.
 With your tiny site, it’s crucial that you dig into your analytics and use the data to make changes.